 Be sure the name you finally settle for is so close to your offline brand name that people won’t get confused with it.

-OK now in the simplest terms, a domain extension is the ending part of your domain name.
-It can be a .com, .net, .co.uk, .ng, etc.
+A domain extension is the combination of characters following the period in a web address.
+Alternatively, a domain extension can also be seen as the ending part of your web address.
+It can end with a .com, .net, .co.uk, .ng, etc.

 The default and most popular domain extension is the .com.